-A relatively new technique called Account Takeover (ATO) Fraud has pushed its way to the front of the line.
+A new technique called account takeover fraud (ATO) has pushed its way to the front of the line.
+Because online security systems like SELCO’s digital banking—with its layered and robust security options, featuring multi-factor identification and fingerprint/face ID—are so difficult to penetrate now, ATO goes straight to the source—you.
+Fraudsters attempt to entice you to reveal your information—whether it be through fraudulent links or codes via email, text, or over the phone.
 These attacks have become so rampant that they’ve overtaken ransomware as the leading threat for organizations, including financial institutions.

 Thankfully, as with all online fraud, there are ways to prevent—or at least slow down—these attacks.